 Our schools are selected by using the Toronto District School Board's Learning Opportunities Index (LOI).
 The LOI ranks each school based on the measures of external challenges affecting student success.
 The LOI measures relative need and compares all schools on exactly the same set of data collected.
 The LOI assists with steering additional resources to the schools serving students who face greater challenges.

 The process of recruitment is intentional and consistent with our desire to create long-term relationships that are sustainable.
 We are fortunate to have ‘champions’ in our feeder schools who believe that Trails is an added value to their student's success.
-Youth are recruited during their Grade 6 year and the Programme Director begins to liaise with the teachers, principals, and administrators in September.
+Youth are recruited during their Grade 6 year and the Director of Youth Development begins to liaise with the teachers, principals, and administrators in September.

 An initial conversation begins with the review of our goals, mission, strategies of success and long-term benefits, including support through high school in the form of mentoring, and beyond to financial assistance at post-secondary education.